Physical Therapists Empower Patients – The McKenzie Method

 Not all patients are good candidates for this type of therapy, especially those who have had back surgery.
 People who are self-motivated and want to live without pain do experience success when they follow a customized exercise regimen.
 Take this questionnaire to learn more.

-- Backed by years of research, evidence and clinical practice
+- Supported by years of research, evidence, and clinical practice

 - Patients can show results in as little as two to three visits